 - Working in batches, use chopsticks or tongs to drop the fish slices into the wok one by one.
 Deep-fry the fish slices until lightly golden.
+Do not overcook the fish.
 Spread thick paper towels on a plate.
 Remove the cooked fish from the pan, and transfer to a plate.
 Set aside.

 Make the Sweet and Sour Sauce:

-- In a wok or non-stick pan, heat 1 teaspoon of oil over high heat, cook garlic and ginger until fragrant.
+- In a wok or non-stick pan, heat 1 teaspoon of oil over high heat, cook garlic and ginger until fragrant for about 10 seconds.
 Whisk in the other sweet and sauce ingredients into the wok.
 Simmer and stirring occasionally until the sauce is thickened and glossy for about 5 minutes (or until have just enough sauce to wrap around the crispy pieces of fish, about 1¼ cup of sauce).
 Adjust seasoning with extra sugar and/or vinegar if needed or until you reach your desired taste.
 Remove from the heat, set aside.

 Stir Fry the Vegetables: